dtrelogan/react-formstate-fp/doc/WhyTheFpBranch.md

 ## Moving forward

 I still believe the "formstate" approach is the right one in React, so the learning that came out of react-formstate has paid dividends in the form of react-formstate-fp. react-formstate was a good library, but this one is **much**, *much* better.
-If you find that you agree, you can thank React hooks for breaking my original design.
+If you find that you agree, you can thank React hooks for the motivation.